ravenleeblack/Elle-OS/README.md

 - Bootloader loads the core without relying on a file system.
 - Switches to graphical mode.
 - A few framebuffer functions to write a mark, strand, or hex to screen using pixels.
+- A few functions to draw elements onto screen using pixels.
+- A few functions to color foreground and background of text, elements.

 ## TODO
 - Multitasking with events and threads